After You're Accepted - Transfer

 Main Campus housing is expecting a wait list for incoming transfer students, as it typically fills up with returning students during Reservation Days.
 We encourage all those that qualify for East Campus (20+ years of age or Junior status) to apply to East Campus.

-Orientation is the best way to see all that CSUMB has to offer students.
-At Orientation, you will have the opportunity to speak with an advisor and register for courses.
+New Student Orientation is the best way to see all that Cal State Monterey Bay has to offer students.
 You can register for orientation once you have paid your enrollment confirmation deposit and your orientation fees.
-Orientation registration opens on March 16, 2015 for Fall 2015 admitted students.

-For information regarding partial fee waivers for Orientation, please visit csumb.edu/orientation for more information.
+For information regarding for Orientation, please visit csumb.edu/orientation for more information.

 * Please note: Nursing program students, check with your program for orientation dates and details.

 Cal State Monterey Bay prides itself on its commitment to multilingual diversity.
-As part of the commitment, we require students to take three semesters of the General Education language requirement (Area C3: World Languages & Cultures).
-To help you satisfy the language requirement we offer courses in American Sign Language (ASL), Japanese and Spanish.
+As part of that commitment, students must demonstrate proficiency through the 201 or equivalent (intermediate) level.
+To help you satisfy the language requirement we offer courses in American Sign Language (ASL), Italian, Japanese and Spanish.

-Community college transfer students should review the articulation agreements at http://www.assist.org/web-assist/CSUMB.html to find recommended course levels.
-Majors exempt from the requirement*:
+Community college transfer students should review the articulation agreements at assist.org/web-assist/CSUMB.html to find recommended course levels.

 - Business Administration